zenml-io/zenml/docs/book/stacks-and-components/stack-deployment/cloud-stacks/minimal-gcp-stack.md

 * AI Platform Service Agent
 * Storage Object Admin

-These roles give permissions for full crud on storage objects and full permissions for compute within vertex.
+These roles give permissions for full CRUD on storage objects and full permissions for compute within VertexAI.

 ### 4) Create a JSON Key for your service account